- What is Cupping and Gua Sha, where do they come from?

 Are there any side effects?

-Only one common one: cupping marks.
+Only one common one: cupping and gua sha marks and/or bruising

 How frequently should I get treatment?